aasafreja/Weather-API/README.md

 ## Project Structure

--weather_api_airflow.py: Contains functions to fetch weather data from OpenWeatherMap API, create a PostgreSQL table, insert data, and retrieve data from the database; defines an Apache Airflow DAG to automate the ETL process.
+- weather_etl_functions.py: Contains functions to fetch weather data from OpenWeatherMap API, create a PostgreSQL table, insert data, and retrieve data from the database.
+- weather_etl_dag.py: Defines an Apache Airflow DAG to automate the ETL process.
--weather_vis.py: Generates a temperature heatmap visualization (not provided in the code snippet but typically would be included).
+- weather_vis.py: Generates a temperature heatmap visualization (not provided in the code snippet but typically would be included).

 ## Requirements

--Python 3.7+
+- Python 3.7+
--PostgreSQL
+- PostgreSQL
--Apache Airflow
+- Apache Airflow
--Python libraries: requests, psycopg2, dotenv, apache-airflow, datetime
+- Python libraries: requests, psycopg2, dotenv, apache-airflow, datetime

 ## Setting Up Environment Variables